VijayRod/demo/container-storage/logs/windows-error-not_enough_space_on_the_disk.md

 ```

 ```
-# An alternative preferred PowerShell script to generate large files on the OS disk of a Windows node.
+# An alternative preferred script in PowerShell to generate large files on the OS disk of a Windows node.
 This script should be run through RDP, as running it through the debugger pod may lead to System.OutOfMemoryException errors.
 # (Credits: Abel Hu)
 # https://github.com/kubernetes/kubernetes/issues/103032